nopSolutions/nopCommerce-Docs/en/developer/plugins/how-to-write-plugin-4.00.md

     For example, open PayPalStandard payment plugin and look at its implementation of PaymentPayPalStandardController.

-Then for each plugin which has a configuration page you should specify a configuration url.
-Base class named BasePlugin has GetConfigurationPageUrl method which returns a configuration url:
+Then for each plugin that has a configuration page, you should specify a configuration URL.
+A base class named `BasePlugin` has `GetConfigurationPageUrl` method which returns a configuration URL:

 ```csharp
 return $"{_webHelper.GetStoreLocation()}Admin/ControllerName/ActionName";
 ```

-Where ControllerName is a name of your controller and ActionName is a name of action (usually it's "Configure").
+Where ControllerName is the name of your controller and ActionName is the name of the action (usually it's "Configure").

 Once you have installed your plugin and added the configuration method you will find a link to configure your plugin under Admin → Configuration → Plugins.

 > [!TIP]
-> The easiest way to complete the steps described above is opening any other plugin and copying these files into your plugin project.
+> The easiest way to complete the steps described above is by opening any other plugin and copying these files into your plugin project.
 Then just rename appropriate classes and directories.

-For example, the project structure of PayPalStandard plugin looks like the image below:
+For example, the project structure of the PayPalStandard plugin looks like the image below:

 ![p3](_static/how-to-write-plugin-4.00/write_plugin_4.00_3.jpg)

 ## Handling "Install" and "Uninstall" methods

 This step is optional.
 Some plugins can require additional logic during plugin installation.
 For example, a plugin can insert new locale resources.
-So open your IPlugin implementation (in most case it'll be derived from BasePlugin class) and override the following methods:
+So open your IPlugin implementation (in most cases it'll be derived from BasePlugin class) and override the following methods:

 - Install.
 This method will be invoked during plugin installation.
 You can initialize any settings here, insert new locale resources, or create some new database tables (if required).
 - Uninstall.
 This method will be invoked during plugin uninstallation.